NishantBaheti/MachineLearningExploration/intro.rst

 `What is this documentation?`
-    This doc is my exploration that I am developing this as I am learning.
+    This doc is my exploration that I am developing as I am learning.

-`why am i creating this?`
+`Why am i creating this?`
     I am learning things at a slow pace and I tend to forget methods/ formulas/ code s.
-    To keep everything at one place so that I can go through the topic quickly for referecence.
+    To keep everything at one place so that I can go through the topic quickly for reference.
     Now just to help other people who are also starting to learn these topics, this doc may be helpful.

-    There are already a lot of content available over the internet.
+    There is already a lot of content available over the internet.
     This is just another doc but it is developed from the perspective of an average person with an enthusiasm for data wonders.

-`Is the mathematics, method or logic correct?`
+`Is the math, method or logic correct?`
     Validation of the content is done by people who are visiting it.
-    On the other hand results are proof sometimes :-D .
+    On the other hand, sometimes results are proof :-D .

     I understand the topic from a course, youtube video, research paper or book and try it.
     If It is giving results then awesome, if not then try something else.